-In Texas, custody is called conservatorship and its framework is defined in Chapter 153 of the Texas Family Code.
+In Texas, custody is called conservatorship, and its framework is defined in Chapter 153 of the Texas Family Code.
 There are two main types of conservators called managing conservators and possessory conservators.
-Within managing conservators there are sole managing conservators and joint managing conservators.
-To understand what type of custody you seek for your children you will need to know the difference between these types of conservatorships listed above.
+Within managing conservators, there are sole managing conservators and joint managing conservators.
+To understand what type of custody you seek for your children, you will need to know the difference between these types of conservatorships listed above.

 Possessory conservatorship is also termed as access or possession.
-This deals with what kind of visitation schedule and plan the parents will have regarding their children.
+This deals with what kind of visitation schedule and plans the parents will have regarding their children.
 What we think most about with custody is what kind of managing conservatorship the parents will have.

 Sole Managing Conservatorship

 A sole managing conservator has the exclusive right to make all decisions for the child.
 Unless limited to by the court, they will have the right to designate the primary residence, consent to any invasive procedures, consent to any treatments, etc. The parent makes all decisions with sole managing conservatorship.

 Here the other parent will still get visitation of the child and is known as the possessory conservator.
 They will be able to “possess” their child through an ordered visitation schedule.

 In a joint managing conservatorship, both parents share the rights and duties of their child.
 They can either be given those rights and duties jointly, exclusively or independently.